piyushmakhija5/jeeBench/README.md

 # jeeBench
-Evaluation and Benchmarking of LLMs on JEE Question Papers
+Evaluation and Benchmarking of LLMs on JEE question papers